MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-user-needs-read-write-access-organization.md

 ### Dataverse security roles to users

-When an error screen stating the user has no roles is encountered, a system administrator will need to assign roles to the user.
+When an error screen stating the user has no roles is encountered, a system administrator needs to assign roles to the user.
 Roles can be assigned directly to the user, or to a group team that the user is a part of.
 For information on how to assign Dataverse security roles to a user, see:
 [Assign a security role to a user](assign-security-roles.md).

 ### Troubleshoot record visibility issues